 Direct care clinical experiences will allow nursing students the opportunity to practice nursing skills during their clinical experiences with expert faculty resources on site in accordance with written agreements between the school and clinical facility as outlined through the VA Board of nursing.
 The student will provide necessary care to the adult patient using guidance from the clinical instructor(s) and nursing staff.
 The student shall be responsible and accountable for the safe performance of those direct client care tasks to which he/she has been assigned.
-Students shall apply concepts and theories obtained in Adult Health I & II.
-This course follows PN 205 and begins the PN II year of the program.
+Students shall apply concepts and theories obtained in Terms 1 & 2.
+This course begins in the 3^{rd} term of the program.
 1 credit